DMM TOC > 300 Commercial Flats > 340 Standard Mail|

 The restrictions in 2.5.5, Volume Standards, and 2.6.4, Advance Scheduling, do not apply when a mailer deposits mailings for verification and acceptance at the local Post Office serving the facility where the mail was prepared, if the mailings are not verified under a plant load authorization or plant-verified drop shipment postage payment authorization.
 Under this exception, the mailer may claim the destination entry prices for mailings or portions of mailings deposited at the local Post Office that meet the standards in 3.0, Destination Network Distribution Center (DNDC) Entry, 4.0, Destination Sectional Center Facility (DSCF) Entry, and 5.0, Destination Delivery Unit (DDU) Entry.

-[9-6-11] For this standard, destination network distribution center (DNDC) includes all network distribution centers (NDCs) and auxiliary service facilities (ASFs) as shown in Exhibit 3.1, NDC/ASF—DNDC Price Eligibility.
+For this standard, destination network distribution center (DNDC) includes network distribution centers (NDCs) and auxiliary service facilities (ASFs) with terms and exceptions as shown and described in labeling lists L601 and L602.

-All pieces in an ADC sack or tray are eligible for the DNDC discount if the ADC facility ZIP Code (as shown on Line 1 of the corresponding container label) is within the service area of the NDC or ASF at which the sack or tray is deposited as shown in Exhibit 3.1.
-All pieces in a palletized ADC bundle are eligible for the DNDC discount if the ADC facility that is the destination of the bundle (determined by using the “Label To” ZIP Code in Column B of L004) is within the service area of the NDC or ASF at which it is deposited as shown in Exhibit 3.1.
+All pieces in an ADC sack or tray are eligible for the DNDC discount if the ADC facility ZIP Code (as shown on Line 1 of the corresponding container label) is within the service area of the NDC or ASF at which the sack or tray is deposited, as described in labeling lists labeling lists L601 and L602.
+All pieces in a palletized ADC bundle are eligible for DNDC prices if the ADC facility destination (determined by the “Label To” ZIP Code in Column B of labeling list L004) is within the service area of the NDC or ASF at which deposited according to L601 and L602.

-Mailpieces either in a mixed ADC bundle, sack, or tray can qualify for the DNDC prices if the following standards are met:
+Mailpieces in a mixed ADC bundle, sack, or tray can qualify for DNDC prices if the following standards are met:

 a.
-All pieces in the bundle, sack, or tray must destinate within the ASF or NDC service area shown in Exhibit 3.1.
+All pieces in the bundle, sack, or tray must destinate within the ASF or NDC service area as described in labeling lists L601 and L602.

 Mailings deposited at a DNDC must be presented in vehicles compatible with NDC dock and yard operations.